Alexia-Claudia-Micu/AccesaJavaInternship2025/README.md

   Full filtering by name, brand, and category.

 - `GET /products/{productId}/substitutes`
-  Get recommended substitutes for a product (default margin = 10%).
+  Get recommended substitutes for a product.

-- `GET /products/{productId}/substitutes?margin={N}`
-  Substitute search with custom margin percentage.

 ---